-Before you can plan, you need to identify situations that are high risk for you.
+Before you can plan ahead, the first step is identifying situations that are challenging for you and your child.
 These might be times when you’ve felt stressed, frustrated or embarrassed by your child’s behaviour.

-Work out what is making the situation difficult.
-Is it too many competing demands, time pressures or a boring environment?
-Or is it an environment that seems custom made to provoke difficult behaviour from your child – for example, checkouts with lollies and toys at a child’s eye level?
+Work out what’s making the situation difficult.
+Is it too many demands, time pressures or a boredom?
+Or does the environment lead to difficult behaviour from your child – for example, checkouts with lollies at her eye level?

-If the situation can’t be avoided, or if you think it might help if your child learns how to cope better in the situation, a Planned Activities Routine might be a good strategy for you.
+If the situation can’t be avoided, or if you think it might help if your child learns how to cope better in the situation, planning ahead might help you.

 2. Make expectations clear

-Talk with your child before you go into a high-risk parenting situation.
-It helps both of you to be clear about what you expect from the situation and what behaviour is acceptable.
+Talk with your child before you go into a challenging situation.
+It helps if you’re clear about what you expect from the situation and what behaviour is OK.

-With younger children, it might be less confusing and frustrating for both of you if you simply say what you expect.
-Older children will have their own ideas, so work together to develop a few specific rules.
-With older children, this step is more of a negotiation.
-As the parent you have the final say.
+With toddlers and preschoolers, you can say what you expect.
+School-age children will have their own ideas, so work together to develop a few specific rules.
+With school-age children, this step is more of a negotiation, but you still have the final say.

-Effective rules remind your child of what you expect.
-They remind you of what to look for and respond to.
 Rules should be clear, simple, and about the behaviour you want to see.
-For example, rules for a doctor’s waiting room might include, ‘Talk quietly’, ‘Ask before you touch’, ‘Be gentle with the toys and magazines’, and ‘Play on the floor next to me’.
+For example, rules for a doctor’s waiting room might be, ‘Talk quietly’, ‘Ask before you touch’, ‘Be gentle with the toys and magazines’, and ‘Play on the floor next to me’.

-It’s also a good idea to agree in advance on what happens when the rules are followed and when they are broken.
+It’s also a good idea to agree in advance on what happens when the rules are followed and when they’re broken.
 For example, for the doctor’s waiting room you might say, ‘If you stay close to me and ask before you touch, you can play with the toys or read the books.
-If you forget to stay close or touch without asking, you will sit on the chair next to me for one minute’.
+If you forget to stay close or touch without asking, you’ll sit on the chair next to me for one minute’.

 can help your family members get along better and make family life more peaceful.